 For one, when working with the server itself, you’ll note that the interface is now significantly more responsive.
 Even the login process is much shorter — it’s almost instantaneous.

-This responsiveness a consistent improvement — you’ll experience it in all servers, no matter the specs or storage types.
+This responsiveness is a consistent improvement — you’ll experience it in all servers, no matter the specs or storage types.
+(OK, if you run a really low-end server, this might not apply.)

 Specifically, the Control Panel now has fewer items, yet, you can get the settings done more quickly.

-Note that things have been moved around a little bit.
+Note that things have moved around a little bit.

 But with the improved search function, you’ll be able to find every setting you need without knowing exactly where it lies.